 When I was a child my father was always filming my siblings and me on his VHS camcorder and so when he turned 60 a few years ago I thought it would be a good opportunity to digitise all of the home movie tapes that I had taken with me when I left home at 18.

-I’ve used VHS material and archival material in a number of my short films, often incorporating photos and clips from my own life with fictionalised or staged recordings into the story.
+I’ve used VHS and archive material in a number of my short films, often incorporating photos and clips from my own life with fictionalised or staged recordings into the story.
 Going through my father’s tapes inspired the scene where Mary spies on Geneviève and Solomon going through old home movie footage.

-Many of the props, photos and costumes in After Love were borrowed from my family members – the mat Mary prays on is my father’s, the gold bangles and jewellery Mary wears belong to my mother, and the mugs Mary and Ahmed drink tea from were my grandmothers and now below to me.
+Many of the props, photos and costumes in After Love were borrowed from my family members – the mat Mary prays on is my father’s, the gold bangles and jewellery Mary wears belong to my mother, and the mugs Mary and Ahmed drink tea from were my grandmothers and now belong to me.
 Even the prop photos of Mary and Ahmed around their home are a mix of my parents and composites using the actors’ faces.

 I quite like sneaking these little details in.
 If you examine the film’s poster carefully, you’ll notice the framed photo on the left wall is in fact my parents on their wedding day.